Paper Chan's Little Guide to Minecraft Server Optimization!

 To help maintain the Perceived mob density consistent with Vanilla default, please also alter the mob-spawn-range in spigot.yml accordingly to achieve this illusion.

-For example, if I want to set my monster cap to 45 and also keeping the mob density roughly the same as before, I would solve the math equation below
+For example, if I want to set my monster cap to 45 and also keep the mob density roughly the same as before, I would solve the math equation below:

 where the constants are as followed,